TheGaBr0/GGH/README.md

 Each function and its parameters are thoroughly described with comments in the package.
 Furthermore vectors within this package must adhere to the [FLINT Python bindings](https://fredrikj.net/python-flint/) notation for proper definition and representation.
 The hybrid version proposed in the thesis, which outperforms both GGH and GGH-HNF in various fields, can be tested by setting the GGH_private flag to True.
 Doing so will generate a random private basis using the method applied in GGH, while following the process implemented in GGH-HNF for subsequent steps.

-# References
+# References and final notes

+Testing demonstrated significant performance improvements.
+The hybrid version showed superior results in both performance and security, requiring twice the time to break compared to the original GGH.
+However, with a dimension of 800 needed for security, these systems still present practical limitations compared to RSA, mainly in decryption times and key sizes.
+Nevertheless, the proposed hybrid version could open new perspectives for future analyses.

+This thesis is sadly written in Italian only.
+For non-Italian speakers interested in reading the details, please use a translation tool to access the content.

-Every reference can be found at the end of thesis.pdf file.
+References can be found at the end of **thesis.pdf** file.